Smoothing Properties of a Linearization of the Three Waves Collision Operator in the bosonic Boltzmann-Nordheim Equation: Introduction

 The integral kernel $K_3$ has two types of singularities: there is boundary ``point singularity'' when $x\to 0$, and a $1/|x-y|$ -type ``line singularity'' as $x\to y$.
 The defining integral is absolutely convergent for $C^{(1)}$-functions with sufficiently fast decay at $x\to 0$ and $x\to \infty$, but it is not clear if such properties could be preserved by solutions to the equation.

 In this paper, we clarify two issues about the evolution equation (\ref{eq:psievolxvariable}).
-We first define the action of the operator, $L_3\psi$, by the integral (\ref{eq:L3fulldef}) for H\"older continuous functions $\psi$, with a weight ensuring that the integral is absolutely convergent.
+We first define the action of the operator, $L_3$, by the integral (\ref{eq:L3fulldef}) for H\"older continuous functions $\psi$, with a weight ensuring that the integral is absolutely convergent.
 We then show that this operator is non-negative in a certain weighted $L^2$-space, and we prove that it has a unique Friedrichs extension into a self-adjoint, non-negative operator on this space.
 The kernel of the operator is one-dimensional, and we prove that it has a spectral gap.
-Hence, the semigroup generated by the self-adjoint operator is contractive in the orthocomplement of the zero subspace.
+Hence the semigroup generated by the self-adjoint operator is contractive in the orthocomplement of the zero subspace.

-We then study pointwise solutions to the evolution equation which the difference functions $\Delta_t(x,y):=\psi_t(x)-\psi_t(y)$ would satisfy if they were sufficiently regular.
-For initial data, the sufficient regularity is guaranteed by picking them from a certain weighted Banach space of functions satisfying a H\"older-type condition.
+We then study pointwise solutions to the Duhamel-integrated evolution equation which the difference functions $\Delta_t(x,y):=\psi_t(x)-\psi_t(y)$ would satisfy if they were sufficiently regular.
+For initial data, sufficient regularity is guaranteed by picking them from a certain weighted Banach space of functions which satisfy a H\"older-type condition.
 We obtain unique solutions for the difference equation to these initial data in this Banach space.
 However, in order to prove the smoothing, we then have to show that the solutions obtained thus, are in fact differences of the form $\psi_t(x)-\psi_t(y)$.
-In order to do this, we study a regularized version of the original evolution equation for similar H\"older initial data, obtain unique solutions that are also difference functions, take a limit to remove the regularization, and prove that in this limit the difference function becomes identical to the $\Delta_t$ solution obtained earlier.
+The difficulty here comes from the presence of the line singularity in the kernel, because of which (\ref{eq:psievolxvariable}) cannot be solved directly, unless one has some control over the difference function.
+In order to get around this problem, we study, for similar H\"older initial data, a version of the evolution equation for differences where the line singularity has been regularized.
+We obtain unique solutions to the Duhamel-integrated regularized equation that are also difference functions, take a limit to remove the regularization, and prove that in this limit the difference function becomes identical to the $\Delta_t$ solution obtained earlier.
+Finally, we show that for our class of H\"older initial data, the pointwise solutions to the regularized version of the original problem coincide with the solutions of the evolution equation (\ref{eq:psievolxvariable}) given by the $L^2$-semigroup.
 Our result proved for the $\Delta_t$ solutions then imply that H\"older regularity is improved by the time evolution almost everywhere for some finite time.

-Finally, we show that the pointwise solutions coincide with the solutions given by the $L^2$-semigroup.
-This implies that also the semigroup is smoothing, at least for sufficiently regular initial data.
+It also implies that the semigroup is smoothing, at least for sufficiently regular initial data.

 The main technical difficulty in the study of the linearized operator mentioned above is that the evolution equation has two competing singularities, where the singularity connected with smoothing is marginal.
 Thus we have to exercise considerable care in defining function spaces that remain invariant under the evolution at least for some finite time.